Springfield Lakes

 Springfield Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Springfield Lakes has a high cultural diversity, with 31.4% of its population speaking a language other than English at home and 38.3% born overseas.
-Christianity is the main religion in Springfield Lakes, comprising 39.8% of people.
-However, the most apparent overrepresentation was in Other religions, which comprises 4.4% of the population compared to 2.1% across Greater Brisbane.
+Springfield Lakes has high cultural diversity, with 31.4% speaking a language other than English at home and 38.3% born overseas.
+Christianity is the main religion, comprising 39.8%.
+The 'Other' religious category is overrepresented at 4.4%, compared to Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity